Leapo/Rock64-R64.GPIO/README.md

 Once imported, syntax for implemented functions should be identical to RPi.GPIO.

+# Test Platform

+All testing is being done on a Rock64 (1GB model) running Ayufan release 0.5.15 (Debian Jessie).

 # Resources
 List of resources and reference material used while building the scripts and libraries in this repository
 * [Sourceforge - RPi.GPIO](https://sourceforge.net/projects/raspberry-gpio-python/)